krasimir/fabrico/src/core/DBAdapters/README.md

 # Adapters

 A wrapper around MySQL functions with friendly API.
+The module creates the database, tables and columns automatically, based on definition.

 - - -